femsupreme/bg3seMac/README.md

 `Generate BG3 Diagnostic.bat` script.
 The diagnostic report will appear in your `%TEMP%` folder as `BG3 Diagnostic Data.txt`.

+On macOS the GUI runs the `Generate BG3 Diagnostic.sh` script and writes the report to your `$TMPDIR` directory.

-On non‑Windows systems a message will indicate that the script is not available.
+On other systems a message will indicate that the script is not available.